-Yes, dry seasons of our lives come and go.
+Yes, the dry seasons of our lives come and go.

-It is when trials burden you and you feel that the world is pushing you down.
+It is when trials burden you, and you feel the world is pushing you down.

 Your fair-weathered friends were long gone.
 You’re left with your few faithful genuine friends.
 They are there to share and to care.

-Most of all you are left with the best option, which is to pray and pray and pray.
+Most of all, you are left with the best option: to pray and pray and pray.

 Faith is one thing that your detractors can never take away from you.

-Suddenly, without you expecting it, the Mighty Hand of God hoisted you and carried you easily to better, brighter and higher ground.
+Suddenly, without you expecting it, the Mighty Hand of God hoisted you and carried you efficiently to better, brighter and higher ground.

-Looking back, you can only shake your head in stunning reality for you clearly see how God reversed your precarious situation and brought about abundance and goodness for you and your family.
+Looking back, you can only shake your head in stunning reality, for you see how God reversed your precarious situation and brought abundance and goodness for you and your family.

 The dry season is over.